Start with the system path

 Official wiring and controller references

 These are the source pages used for the April 11, 2026 check.
-Use them as verification anchors before turning a generic diagram into an actual wiring plan.
+Use them to verify the details before turning a generic diagram into an actual wiring plan.

 Pre-arrival checks